 Urban Practice Location: The geographic restriction for a practice located in a larger city may be considered reasonable from 2-15 miles.

-Physicians with non-competition agreements in their contracts were originally considered as restraints of trade, and thus were invalid on the grounds of public policy at common law; however, many restraints of trade incident to contracts were upheld based on the rule of reason.
+Physicians with non-competition agreements in their contracts were initially considered as restraints of trade and thus were invalid on the grounds of public policy at common law; however, many restrictions of trade incident to contracts were upheld based on the rule of reason.
 Thus, restrictive covenants between dentists not to compete after the termination of employment are generally enforceable as long as it is reasonable.

 However, there are a few states which prohibit non-compete clauses.
-Please review your state laws for non-compete rules and regulations to see what the specific rules for your state.
+Please review your state laws for non-compete rules and regulations to see the specific rules for your state.
 The National Conference of State Legislatures website is a valuable resource for this.

 - It does not inflict any untold hardships on the employer, and